-Capital management is at the core of SGLRI's strategy.
-SGLRI's goal is to manage its capital in order to maximize its profitability, while maintaining solvency, in line with its risk/return strategy.
+Capital management is at the core of SI's strategy.
+SI's goal is to manage its capital in order to maximize its profitability, while maintaining solvency, in line with its risk/return strategy.

-As a 100% subsidiary of the SCOR Group, SGLRI's capital management governance and processes are in line with those of the SCOR Group.
+As a 100% subsidiary of the SCOR Group, SI's capital management governance and processes are in line with those of the SCOR Group.

-SCOR developed its internal model to ensure that its solvency is properly measured: the model is part of a comprehensive solvency framework which seeks to ensure that SCOR, including SGLRI, is solvent now and will continue to be solvent in the future.
+SCOR developed its internal model to ensure that its solvency is properly measured: the model is part of a comprehensive solvency framework which seeks to ensure that SCOR, including SI, is solvent now and will continue to be solvent in the future.
 Based on a deep understanding of the risks SCOR faces, the internal model uses state-of-the-art techniques to measure solvency and assess capital requirements, including the SCR.

-SCOR applies the same internal model across the Group including SGLRI.
-Since January 1, 2016, the regulatory solvency position of SGLRI has been assessed using SCOR's internal model, which was approved in November 2015 by the relevant supervisory authorities.
+SCOR applies the same internal model across the Group, including SI.
+The regulatory solvency position of SI is assessed using SCOR's internal model, which was approved for the Group in November 2015 by the relevant supervisory authorities and extended to SI in November 2018.

-SGLRI considers all its basic own funds, identified in line with Solvency II rules and resulting from economic adjustments made to SGLRI's shareholder's equity under IFRS, as available and eligible to cover the SCR.
+SI considers all its basic own funds, identified in line with Solvency II rules and resulting from economic adjustments made to SI's shareholder's equity under IFRS, as available and eligible to cover the SCR.